hannab8/Module_Four_ROS/README.md

 # Module Four: ROS

 ## Introduction
-In this fourth module, you will be introduced
+In this fourth module, you will be introduced to ROS (Robot Operating System).
+It's an open source framework that allows us to develop and control the robot using the tools and libraries that it provides.
+We will show you how to install ROS and begin to make use of it.
+Please be sure to follow the instructions as they are written.
+We want to make sure that you are using the same version we use here in the lab.

 ## Module Readings

 ## Assignment